-In this semester the student receives specialised knowledge within his/her chosen thematic at a foreign academic institution.
+In this semester the student receives specialised knowledge within his/her chosen themes either at a foreign academic institution or at the University of the Faroe Islands.
 Specialised knowledge and competences may be theoretical; may be in methods, technological skills or a combination of these.
 The important thing is, that each student, within the reflexive scientific framework, progresses in his/her career path based on the highest academic standards.

-The stay is to be oriented towards courses/themes within the student's field of study and at the same time stimulate and strengthen the personal thematic, which the students intend to acquire specialised competences around.
-To ensure the necessary academic progression and skills, the student's plan for his/her second semester is to be approved by the Programme Director in due time before the stay abroad.
+The optional courses are to be oriented towards courses/themes within the student's field of study and at the same time stimulate and strengthen the personal thematic, which the students intend to acquire specialised competences around.
+To ensure the necessary academic progression and skills, the student's plan for his/her second semester is to be approved by the Programme Director in due time.